Bir Gifgafa Airfield: The Yom Kippur War

 During the Yom Kippur War of 1973, Rephidim was once again at the forefront of fighting between Israel and Egypt.

 Although a heightened state of alert had been declared throughout the IAF on October 5, Rephidim was ill-prepared for the Egyptian attack which launched the war.
 16 Su-7s, escorted by 6 MiG-21s, struck the field at 14:00 on October 6, escaping unharmed.
 Although the main runway was disabled for four hours, the parallel taxiway was operational within 30 minutes of the attack, allowing Rephidim to join the fighting now raging along the Suez Canal.
 Two 119 Squadron F-4 Phantoms (the squadron had retired the Mirage in 1970) launched from Rephidim to assist Israeli units under attack, and pilot Moshe Melnik with navigator Zvi Tal shot down an AS-5 Kelt launched by a Tu-16 as well as a Su-7.
 Later in the afternoon, a mixed pair consisting of a Phantom and an IAI Nesher scrambled from Rephidim to down several Mi-8 helicopters airlifting Egyptian commandos into the Sinai.
 That same night also saw the IAF deploying several helicopters to Rephidim for medevac (medical evacuation) duties.
 One Israeli CH-53 was shot down over the field on October 12, killing five crewmen.
+The Air Base was temporarily put out of service as a result.

-Israeli withdrawal and aftermath
+Israeli withdrawal

 Following the Camp David Accords, Rephidim was the very first air base from which Israel withdrew in late 1979.

+Current day

-Although the accords prohibit Egypt from maintaining combat aircraft in the Sinai, Bir Gifgafa is still operational as a dual military and civilian airport.
-Several derelict C-97s may have remained at Bir Gifgafa upon Israel's departure.
+Although the accords prohibit Egypt from maintaining combat aircraft in the Sinai, Bir Jifjafa is still operational as a dual military and civilian airport.
+Several derelict C-97s may have remained at Bir Jifjafa upon Israel's departure.

-Counterinsurgency

 The airbase is used to support the Egyptian response to the Sinai insurgency.
 The base houses Air Tractor AT-802 aircraft.
 In 2016 and 2017, it was home to CAIG Wing Loong UAVs.

+In 2015, it was decided to convert part of the airport to civilian use as part of a plan to develop the Sinai, to be opened in 2019.
+The conversion process includes the construction of a 3350 meter (2 mile) long and 60 meter (200 foot) wide runway, 2 aircraft tarmacs, and the construction of a 4200 m2 (1 acre) passenger lounge with a capacity of 200 passengers/hour, in addition to service facilities, internal roads, utility networks, and site coordination works.
+The airport was reopened as an international airport in 2019 under the name Bardawil International Airport.